 - What are the key parameters of the projects being implemented in Moscow?

 - How do they fit into the overall strategy for the development of public transport?

-- What are the manifested and the expected effects for mobility, social sphere and urban planning?
+- What are the effects of these projects in terms of transport, society, and urban planning?

-- What other hidden resources can the cities allocate to developing the infrastructure?
+- What other hidden resources can the cities use to develop infrastructure?